NKGachoki/alx-system_engineering-devops/0x02-shell_redirections/README.md

-File 10-no_more_js contains script to remove .js files File 11-directories contains script to count no. of directories and subdirectories in current directory File 12-newest_files contains script to display 10 newest files in current directory File 13-unique contains script to print lines that appear once
+File 10-no_more_js contains script to remove .js files File 11-directories contains script to count no. of directories and subdirectories in current directory File 12-newest_files contains script to display 10 newest files in current directory File 13-unique contains script to print lines that appear once File 14-findthatword contains script to find lines containing pattern "root" in /etc/passwd file